EDCD/EDDI/VoiceAttack-Integration.md

 # Using EDDI with VoiceAttack

 N.B.
-EDDI requires at least version 2.0.0 of VoiceAttack 2 to function correctly.VoiceAttack version 1.X is no longer supported.
+EDDI requires VoiceAttack 2 (version 2.0.0+) to function correctly.VoiceAttack version 1.X is no longer supported.

 For EDDI to work with VoiceAttack it must be installed as a VoiceAttack plugin.
 To do this EDDI should be installed within the `Apps` directory of your VoiceAttack installation; by default VoiceAttack installs in one of two locations:
 - `C:\Program Files\VoiceAttack2\Apps` (for standard licenses)